stressjock/matcomp_HTML_ST/README.md

 #matcomp_HTML_ST

+## IMPORTANT ##
+## The output of the program matcomp_HTML_ST is provided for informational purposes only and must not be used for any serious, commercial, or safety-critical undertaking.
+The input data has not been validated or verified, and the user ## assumes all risks associated with its use.
+## IMPORTANT ##

 This is a single-page web application designed in the LCARS (Star Trek) style, intended for uploading, selecting, and comparing material data from a CSV file.
 The CSV file consists of materials data from MMPDS and is found under the folder "assets".

 1. External Resources and Core Setup